 While your trip will surely be safe and sound, preparing for emergencies is always a smart move.
 For this purpose, search for all the emergency numbers of your destination and save them on your phone.
 It will be even better if you set them on a speed dial, as looking for them can be very frustrating when you need them instantaneously.
 Also, get to know the locations of hospitals, clinics, and police stations nearby.
 All the effort might be for nothing in the end, but you never know when this information comes in handy!
 It will also give you a sense of security in an unknown place.

 Along with that, prepare a small medical kit to carry with you.
 Place some bandages, painkillers, an antiseptic, and other medications if you suffer from any medical conditions, like migraine, allergies, hypertension, etc. These things can be a life-saver at times.
+One to two self-defense weapons are also essentials for safety.
+Whether it’s pepper spray or a firearm, like palmetto state armory AR 9, you can ensure your safety.

 3. Connect with the Locals and Other Travellers: